sublimelsp/LSP/docs/src/concepts.md

 ## Goto Definition

-Sublime Text provides a "goto-def" feature by indexing the files in your project, and building a database out of the parsed files.
+Sublime Text provides a "Goto Definition" feature by indexing the files in your project, and building a database out of the parsed files.
 The feature is accessible by clicking on Goto > Goto Definition.
 Sublime will attempt to jump to the definition of the word enclosing the caret.
 The files are parsed according to the `.sublime-syntax` associated to them.
 Entities which are assigned the `entity.name.*` scope are considered to be a "definition".
 Because a single `.sublime-syntax` file has no knowledge of the project structure, there may be multiple such "definitions".

 This package provides a replacement for Sublime's Goto Definition if your language server has this capability.
 The feature is accessible by right-clicking with your mouse on the word (or any character) and clicking on LSP > Goto Definition.
 Similarly, an entry in the Goto menu in the top Menu Bar is also available.